Wednesday’s ‘General Hospital’ Spoilers: Willow Rants At Harmony, Sam’s Interrupted, & Michael Faces Questions

 — General Hospital (@GeneralHospital) April 23, 2019

-Both Valerie and Chase are digging into Kristina’s disappearance now and Chase asked Michael to meet him at the Floating Rib.
-General Hospital spoilers suggest that Chase will try to get Michael to confide in him, and Michael will probably try to dance around tellling the truth.
+Both Valerie and Chase are digging into Kristina’s disappearance now, and Chase asked Michael to meet him at the Floating Rib.
+General Hospital spoilers suggest that Chase will try to get Michael to confide in him, and Michael will probably try to dance around telling the truth.

 However, Chase will apparently figure out enough to get upset, telling Michael that they’ve now given Shiloh ammunition.
 Not only does Shiloh have Krissy’s secret about Alexis supposedly purposely running over Kiefer, but now Shiloh could make things legally complicated for Michael, Sonny, and Alexis by technically taking Kristina from DOD against her will.

 General Hospital spoilers suggest that there are some juicy twists and turns ahead involving Shiloh and Dawn of Day.
-A lot of fans are anxious to see some of this wrapped up and teasers hint that the next few weeks will be key in doing just that.
+A lot of fans are anxious to see some of this wrapped up, and teasers hint that the next few weeks will be key in doing just that.